Advantages of Radio Advertising

 AM/FM Radio’s Reach

-AM/FM radio is the top ad-supported audio source for all ages in the U.S., receiving nearly three-quarters of ad-supported audio time spent.
-It’s also the most-used audio source in a car.
+AM/FM radio is the top ad-supported audio source for all ages in the U.S., receiving 70% of ad-supported audio time spent.
+It’s also the most-used audio source in a car, especially for “light” radio users.
 Podcasts and music streamers Pandora, Spotify and SiriusXM make up other ad-supported listening.

-While over-the-air AM/FM listening has seen a decline recently, AM/FM station listening via streaming is increasing.
+While over-the-air AM/FM listening has seen a decline, AM/FM station listening via streaming is increasing.
 According to Edison Research’s Share of Ear study, listeners aged 25-54 are the most likely to consume AM/FM radio via a station stream.

 Listener Engagement

 Listeners engage frequently with their favorite radio stations.
 On average, radio listeners tune in 7 times a day.
-Half of radio listeners say a main reason they tune in to radio is their feeling of connection with it.
-This heightened connection is reported across generations but is especially noted among Gen Z and Millennials.
-A major driver is on-air talent.
-60% of radio listeners say they tune in to radio for the DJs, hosts and shows — ranking higher than hearing their favorite music and artists.
+More than that, half of radio listeners say a main reason they tune in to radio is their feeling of connection with it.
+This heightened connection is reported across all generations but is strongest among Gen X through Z, and the feeling is growing.

 The Local Connection

 A radio station’s purpose is to connect with and serve its local community.
 89% of listeners surveyed by Jacobs Media agreed that this local quality is one of radio’s biggest assets.
-By partnering with local radio stations and on-air personalities, brands can establish a meaningful presence in local communities and create authentic connections with consumers – especially younger listeners.
+By partnering with local radio stations and on-air personalities, brands can establish a meaningful presence in local communities and create authentic connections with consumers.

 Companion to the Remote Workforce